Sephardic Jews: Divisions

 Sephardi Jews encompass Jews descended from those Jews who left the Iberian Peninsula as Jews by the expiration of the respective decreed deadlines.
 This group is further divided between those who fled south to North Africa, as opposed to those who fled eastwards to the Balkans, West Asia and beyond.
-Others fled east into Europe, with many settling in northern Italy.
+Others fled east into Europe, with many settling in northern Italy and the Low Countries.
 Also included among Sephardi Jews are those who descend from "New Christian" conversos, but returned to Judaism after leaving Iberia, largely after reaching Southern and Western Europe.

-From these regions, many late migrated again, this time to the non-Iberian territories of the Americas.
+From these regions, many later migrated again, this time to the non-Iberian territories of the Americas.
 Additional to all these Sephardic Jewish groups are the descendants of those New Christian conversos who either remained in Iberia, or moved from Iberia directly to the Iberian colonial possessions in what are today the various Latin American countries.
 For historical reasons and circumstances, most of the descendants of this group of conversos never formally returned to the Jewish religion.

 All these sub-groups are defined by a combination of geography, identity, religious evolution, language evolution, and the timeframe of their reversion (for those who had in the interim undergone a temporary nominal conversion to Catholicism) or non-reversion back to Judaism.

 These Sephardic sub-groups are separate from any pre-existing local Jewish communities they encountered in their new areas of settlement.
 From the perspective of the present day, the first three sub-groups appeared to have developed as separate branches, each with its own traditions.

 In earlier centuries, and as late as the editing of the Jewish Encyclopedia at the beginning of the 20th century, the Sephardim were usually regarded as together forming a continuum.
 The Jewish community of Livorno, Italy acted as the clearing-house of personnel and traditions among the first three sub-groups; it also developed as the chief publishing centre.